GrandDadDan/Movie-Watchlist/Test and Use Case.md

 **Postcondition:** The system is updated, and the administrator's changes are reflected.

 ### Basic Flow:
-1. System Administrator logs in to the administration panel.
+1. The System Administrator logs in to the administration panel.
 2. Administrator selects a management task (e.g., add/remove users, update database).
-3. System processes the administrator's request.
+3. The system processes the administrator's request.
-4. System displays confirmation of the completed action.
+4. The system displays confirmation of the completed action.

 ### Alternative Flows:
 - If the administrator attempts an unauthorized action, the system shows an error message: "You do not have permission to perform this action."

-# Test Case Development
+# Test Case Development Functional Requirements

 | Test Case ID | Requirement ID | Description                                          | Steps                                                                                  | Expected Result                                            | Actual Result | Status (Pass/Fail) |
 |--------------|----------------|------------------------------------------------------|----------------------------------------------------------------------------------------|------------------------------------------------------------|----------------|--------------------|